 It's been said that there's some 25,000 products made from hemp fiber.
 That's a lot of products!
 This old photo from post prohibition hemp farming in the Southern States demonstrates how much fiber a crop of hemp can produce, approximately 5 tonnes per acre, which is 4Xs the biomass per acre of tree fiber on forest land.

 Hemp plants absorb a ridicules amount of carbon to make up all that biomass.
-The carbon is then stored for as long as the product lasts before it is returned to the soil by naturally biodegrading.
+That carbon is then stored for as long as the product lasts before it is returned to the soil by naturally biodegrading.
 Short use or single use products like paper are considered carbon neutral while long term products like hemp create or hemp building blocks are carbon negative, meaning they remove and store carbon.
 How much carbon you ask???
-These figures from HempTech Global report:

 While hemp textiles, clothing, rope and paper, are the most noted hemp products there's an endless number of products either made from hemp, or that could be made from hemp bast and hurd fiber.
 Hemp products benefit people and the planet because they are safe and non-toxic.
 They can be used to replace many of the plastic, petrochemical and wood fiber products that are causing environmental pollution and climate crisis.